giuseppemag/presentations/hoppinger/2024/hoppinger.CH/website/homepage.md

 # Dr. Giuseppe Maggiore Consulting GmbH

 ## About me
 Hello!
-I am Dr Giuseppe Maggiore, CTO and digital transformation specialist based in Zürich, Switzerland.
+I am Dr Giuseppe Maggiore, (fractional) CTO and digital transformation specialist based in Zürich, Switzerland.

 I have been building high-end software and leading technical teams for almost than twenty years.

+Be it new software or existing legacy application, I am always happy to help.

 My work involves:
 - understanding and analysing business requirements
 - plotting those requirements on a strategic roadmap
 - defining a project scope and requirements
 - creating a technical/strategic software architecture
 - assembling a team of prfessionals
-- creating the software platform
+- writing the actual code
 - going live (which is an art on its own)
 - setting up continuous delivery (because there is an infinite stream of good ideas!)